West Nose Creek Park is an urban wilderness oasis in northeast Calgary, Alberta, Canada.

 A short distance on paved bike path leads to gravel road access into the 2007 BP Birthplace Forest hosting in excess of 5000 deciduous and evergreen trees embellished by rock formations in artistic arrangements.
 The forest will show best in full foliage.

 Exit from the 2007 BP Birthplace Forest leads to stunning views across West Nose Creek Park.
 The narrow, winding creek twists and turns through vibrantly colorful fields of golden fescue.
 From this lofty perch the entire park is visible and a faint trail continues west along the top of the ravine.
 In hindsight, the decision to pursue this faint trail would not be advisable for the sensible and less adventuresome.
+The right thing to do is return to the entrance and follow paved trail to the bottom of the valley.

 The trail dwindles to nothing and tracks tight to chain link fence dividing the steep slope of the park's south boundary from the narrow apron separating traffic along busy and noisy Beddington Trail.
 The chain link fence is occasionally required for support to remain at the top of the hill.
 The plus side of the tenuous route is the phenomenal view of the entire park below and the building anticipation of eventually getting down there to hike through it.